babashka/cli/README.md

   `--help` is appended.
 - `--help`/`-h` are reserved while `:help` is on (a command may still define its own `:help`).
+- An entry's `:epilog` (a string) is rendered verbatim after that command's options, for examples, notes or links.
+Put it on the root entry (`:cmds []`) for the top-level help.

 It works for a single-command CLI too: a one-entry table whose `:cmds` is `[]`.
 `example --help` then shows Usage + Options: